 The Hero Ingredient: The almond butter.
 While most Thai-inspired recipes call for peanut butter, this vegan soup utilizes nutty almond butter to give it its creaminess instead.

-The Clincher: The roasted tamari almonds, which lend a bit of crunch and an additional layer of nutty flavor to this creamy Thai carrot and sweet potato soup.
+The Clincher: The roasted tamari almonds, which lend a bit of crunch and an additional layer of nutty flavor to this creamy soup.

 Peanut Noodle Soup with Lime Mango